CartoDB/deck.gl-examples/widgets-tileset/README.md

 ## Example: Widgets for tilesets

-A simple example that showcases how to build scalable [Widgets](https://docs.carto.com/carto-for-developers/reference/carto-widgets-reference) using CARTO + deck.gl that stays synchronized with the map, using large-scale data coming from the same cloud data warehouse as your maps.
+A simple example that showcases how to build customizable [Widgets](https://docs.carto.com/carto-for-developers/reference/carto-widgets-reference) using CARTO + deck.gl on top of large-scale pre-generated tilesets coming from the same cloud data warehouse as your maps.

 The UI for these charts is built using [Apache eCharts](https://echarts.apache.org) but developers can plug their own charting or data visualization library.